 How are we helping?

-Close to 80% of the Sahrawi refugees still rely on humanitarian assistance for their minimum daily food intake.
-Advocacy is key to raise the profile of the crisis and attract additional funding.
+Nearly 80% of the Sahrawi refugees still rely on humanitarian assistance for their minimum daily food intake.
+Advocacy is key to raising the profile of the crisis and attracting additional funding.

 The EU humanitarian aid also provides essential medicines that cover 80% of the health needs of the population in the camps.

 The EU is working to improve the education sector.
-We have invested into the infrastructure and sanitary facilities in schools.
-Our priority now is to scale up the quality of education by investing in a better qualification of teachers.
+We have invested in infrastructure and sanitary facilities in schools.
+Our priority now is to scale up the quality of education by investing in better qualifications for teachers.

-In response to the COVID-19 pandemic, EU partner organisations have adapted their actions to minimise its impact on the humanitarian operations and protect beneficiaries and staff.
-In 2020, the EU allocated nearly €500,000 for the reinforcement of emergency services in the local hospitals and the installation of handwashing stations.
+In response to the COVID-19 pandemic, EU partner organisations have adapted their actions to minimise its impact on humanitarian operations and protect beneficiaries and staff.
+In 2020, the EU allocated nearly €500,000 to reinforce emergency services in the local hospitals and install handwashing stations.

-During summer 2021, wildfires struck in the northeast of the country, fuelled by extreme weather events and most likely aggravated by climate change.
+During the summer of 2021 and 2022, wildfires struck several regions of the country, fuelled by extreme weather events and most likely aggravated by climate change.

-To tackle these fires, the EU (i) triggered the Copernicus Emergency Management Service for satellite imagery, (ii) offered firefighting planes and (iii) provided €80,000 for the Algerian Red Crescent through the International Federation of Red Cross and Crescent for relief aid.
+To tackle these fires in 2021, the EU (i) triggered the Copernicus Emergency Management Service for satellite imagery, (ii) offered firefighting planes and (iii) provided €80,000 for the Algerian Red Crescent through the International Federation of Red Cross and Crescent for relief aid.

 Facts & figures